 Our Brussels team is led by four resident partners, John Boyce, Jordan Ellison, Anna Lyle-Smythe and Kerry O'Connell, all of whom are Competition specialists.
-In addition, Philippe Chappatte spends a portion of his time in Brussels (as do other members of the Competition team and the Financial Regulation team).
+In addition, Philippe Chappatte, Betrand Louveaux, Claire Jeffs, Lisa Wright and William Turtle spend a portion of their time in Brussels.

 View a list of all Competition partners

 View a list of all Financial Regulation partners